mwajdzik/course-angular/README.md

 ## Modules
-- allow to lazy load modules
+- allow to separate the coda and lazy load modules
+- modules DO NOT cummunicate with each other
 - options defined on route: NoPreloading, PreloadAllModules, or define own PreloadingStrategy
 - a shared module to keep common elements
 - CanLoad guard can be used to revoke access to a route and avoid loading unnecessary files